robfatland/music/cubase/accelerators.md

     - Fader micro moves: Hold down shift: Now fader moves are very small
 - Modify channel color: shift + click **LEFT SIDE** of track name panel (i.e. in the color); also works in mix console
 - Mixer EQ graphic interactive: click on the thumbnail
+- Range selection (2) ctrl + shift select does a global (including hidden??
+I hope not!)
+    - See Dom also on range select + select and global copy
+- Cut time / delete time
+- Move waveform l/r inside an audio event: ctrl + alt